runekn/x4-reactive-docking/README.md

 ## Requirements

 * SirNuke's Mod Support API [[Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2042901274) | [Nexus](https://www.nexusmods.com/x4foundations/mods/503)]
+* Kuertee's's UI Extension and HUD version >= 2.0.6 [[Nexus](https://www.nexusmods.com/x4foundations/mods/552?tab=description)]

 ## Compatibility
 This mod is save compatible.
 You can add it to an existing save, and remove it without errors.
 If removed then groups with the 'Reactive' option enabled will simply change to 'Launched'.

-This mod is currently not compatible with other mods that change the loadout menu (forexample Subsystem Targeting Orders by Alkeena).
+This mod achieves compatibility with other UI mods through the UI Extension and HUD mod.

 ## FAQ